Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ## Question 6

-In this question, we had to implement a linear regression model from scratch and apply it to a dataset containing information of ~20k houses.
+In this question, we had to implement a linear regression model from scratch and apply it to a dataset containing information on ~20k houses.

-The linear regressor was implemented utilizing the closed form solution.
+The linear regressor was implemented utilizing the closed-form solution.
 For more information, see [`q6_answer.ipynb`](./q6_answer.ipynb).